 - Play the recorded clips to see if the audio is now in-sync.

-3. Convert the video file from variable frame rate to constant frame rate
+3. Convert the video file from a variable frame rate to a constant frame rate

 When recording a clip, frame drops may occur due to low computer performance.

 This may cause the audio to get out of sync.

 Although it may seem that you are recording at a constant frame rate, short drops in frame rate could be the root cause of the issue.